-For the both the Rosario Project segment and the Veta Grande Project segment in each of the years ended December 31, 2018 and 2017, the Company had only one customer who individually accounted for 100% of total concentrate revenue in Mexico.
+For all of the Rosario Project segment, the Veta Grande Project segment and the Zimapan Mine, the Company had only one customer who individually accounted for 100% of total concentrate revenue in Mexico.

-For the Mine Services Agreement, the Company only had one customer, Carrizal, who individually accounted for 100% of total mining service revenue in Mexico.
+For the Mine Services Agreement, the Company only had one customer, Carrizal Mining, who individually accounted for 100% of total mining service revenue in Mexico.